Marko2407/project_graphql/README.md

 Or, if you don't want/need a background service you can just run: mongod --config /opt/homebrew/etc/mongod.conf

+You need to have all instaled before run dev
 To start localHost in terminal write npm run dev and then go to browser and in url type localHost:4000/graphql